-Executive Coaching is not about directly causing breakthroughs and successfully outcomes (even though it can result in such breakthroughs and outcomes) …
+Executive Coaching is not about directly causing breakthroughs and successful outcomes (even though it can result in such breakthroughs and outcomes) …

-Executive Coaching is about developing the executive into an improved agent of successful outcomes over time.
+Executive Coaching is about developing the executive into an agent of ongoing successful outcomes over time.

-Ensuring the executive’s highest odds of success over time – and the organization’s success through that executive’s activities – means engaging a continuous process of growth and development, instead of focusing on one-off “breakthroughs.”
+Ensuring the executive’s highest odds of success over time – and the organization’s success through the executive’s activities – means engaging in a continuous process of growth and development, instead of focusing on one-off “breakthroughs.”

 A Coach Facilitates Increased Awareness

-Everyone has a blind spot, and generally speaking, whatever hides in that blind spot in the subconscious, is largely responsible for the present reality of that individual’s life.
+Everyone has a blind spot, and generally speaking, whatever hides in that blind spot in the subconscious, is largely responsible for the present reality in that individual’s life.